-In this section you are required to upload your CV, completed using the CV template.
+In this section you are required to upload your CV, completed using the CV template provided, which is available to download from this section of the online system, or on the call website.

 To upload your CV, click 'Attach', locate the file to be attached, then click 'Attach'.
-This must be in pdf format, using this CV template.
+This must be in pdf format, using the Irish Cancer Society Senior CV template.

+i.
 Extended leave (optional)